maatlabs/zescrow/demos/ethereum_demo.md

     Hardhat will print a list of pre-funded accounts and their WIF private keys.
 You may use any of these public/private keypairs for the `sender` and `recipient` of your escrow transactions in this demo.
 Just make sure to remember which ones you used for what purpose. **Note**, however, that unless you specify a different `from` address in your transactions, Hardhat uses the first account (`Account # 0`) by default.
 Thus, you can use any of the remaining accounts as the `to` (recipient) address.

-4. Compile & deploy the `EscrowFactory` and `Verifier` contracts.
+4. Compile & deploy the `EscrowFactory` contract.
 In a second terminal:

     ```sh
     cd agent/ethereum